Bikash-design-lab/VoiceNote/README.md

 ## Future Implementation
 1. Optimize the application
 2. UI enhancement
+3. Allow users to upload images or documents with their voice message
-3. Add authentication and more features...
+4. Add authentication and more features...